vSzemkel/CppStuff/interviews/questions.md

 - is there any difference between using it with std::vector ans std::set?

 ### Describe Heap datastructure
+- find a second largest element in a container
 - what is the cost of initializing the heap datastructure

 ### Why there exists a specification of std::vector<bool>
 - what is special in using it
 - how it organizes its memory

+### Given a graph with weighted edges and two vertices, can we always compute the shortest path between them

 ### Describe the difference between stack and heap allocated memory